phpearth/conduct/conduct.md

 ### Preamble

-This document defines the Code of Conduct (hereinafter conduct) of the global PHP Group and its environments (hereinafter group).
+This document defines the Code of Conduct of the global PHP Group and its environments.
 You **accept** the given rules of this conduct **when joining** our group **or participating** on our repositories.
 You **must** follow this conduct, **any violation** results in the temporary or permanent removal of your membership.
 This conduct counts for everyone administrators and regular members.

 The following rules are **mandatory** to participate in group and all
 repositories: